ElunaLuaEngine/Eluna/docs/DOC_GEN.md

 # Documentation generation

-## Setting up
+Eluna uses a custom made documentation generator to create it's [web documentation](http://eluna.emudevs.com/).
+The generator is written in python by Patman.
+It works by parsing Eluna's source files for comments and then generates the HTML and javascript for the documentation based on them.

+This page guides you through generating the web documentation locally and explains the standards of the documentation comments for you to help us improve our documentation.
+To contribute with your documentation changes, create a [pull request](https://help.github.com/articles/using-pull-requests/)

+# Generating locally
 - install [python](https://www.python.org/)(2)
   - when installing, tick to install the path variable
-  - may need restart after for installation to properly take effect
+  - you may need restart afterwards for the installation to properly take effect
 - install a package manager like [pip](https://pip.pypa.io/en/latest/)
-  - if installed pip and doesnt work, restart or try easy_install command
+  - if you installed pip and it does not work, restart or try easy_install command
 - install the dependencies with manager
   - [Jinja2](https://pypi.python.org/pypi/Jinja2)
   - [typedecorator](https://pypi.python.org/pypi/typedecorator)
   - [markdown](https://pypi.python.org/pypi/Markdown)

-## Generating
 - Run in cmd `python -m ElunaDoc` when at `\LuaEngine\docs\`

-## Documenting
+# Documenting
 You can document functions in the Eluna source code.
-For examples, simply open a method header file with docs.
+To find examples simply open a method header file like `PlayerMethods.h` and see the comments.

-### Template
+## Templates
-Here are basic templates for a function.
-When defining a parameter or a return value, the type and value name are mandatory, unless the parameter type is ... (for variable arguments; don't include a name in this case).
+Here are some basic templates for a function documentation.
+When defining a parameter or a return value the type and value name are mandatory, unless the parameter type is `...`, which is used for variable arguments; do not include a name in this case.

 ```c++
 /**